After the storm, power outages plague New England

 Power outages were most widespread in Massachusetts and Connecticut, where some residents could remain in the dark for a week or more, officials said.

-In Massachusetts, more than 200,000 customers were without power by Tuesday afternoon, down from more than 500,000 a day earlier, emergency management officials reported.
+In Massachusetts, more than 250,000 customers were without power early on Tuesday, down from more than 500,000 a day earlier, emergency management officials reported.

-The state department of public health on Tuesday told people in western Massachusetts to stay out of the Deerfield River and also out of the Connecticut River downstream of its confluence with the Deerfield at Montague City, due to raw sewage and potential bacterial contamination in the water.

-Officials said severe flooding from the storm inundated a wastewater treatment plant, resulting in its shutdown and a continuing discharge of untreated wastewater into the Deerfield River.

 Flooding remained a concern especially in the southern portion of the Connecticut River Basin, where the river was expected to crest overnight into Wednesday at just over 15 feet, flirting with major flood stage.